(Courtesy of Ed Phillips)

 Al Christie and Lynn Reynolds were Universal production folks.
 George Marshall spent about 60 years doing films in Hollywood, and one of his A grade westerns was the Jimmy Stewart version of DESTRY RIDES AGAIN (Universal, 1939).

 Above - Harry and Sonny in a publicity still from POWDERSMOKE RANGE (RKO, 1935).
 (Carey is wearing the same shirt and vest shown in the earlier POWDERSMOKE RANGE still - click HERE.)

 (Courtesy of Boyd Magers)

-Above is a crop from a lobby card for ACES WILD (Commodore, 1936) showing Carey and his trusty hoss.
+Above is a crop from a lobby card for ACES WILD (Commodore, 1936) and note the billing for "and Sonny (The Marvel Horse)".
 Boyd Magers adds: although the horse is billed as 'Sonny', Harry Carey, Jr. told me the horse's name was really Sunny.
 He died at John Ford's Photo Farm in '51 at age 28.